-CapitaLand invests S$27 million to enable flexible office solutions in downtown Singapore
+CapitaLand invests S$27 million in flexible office space in downtown Singapore

 Flexible office space and traditional workspaces are often thought to be mutually exclusive—meaning it’s either one or the other.
 In today’s market, we’re beginning to see how businesses can actually use both in tandem to meet changing needs.
 In recent news, CapitaLand—one of the largest traditional landlords in Asia—announced its investment of S$27 million for a 50% stake in The Work Project.
 Furthermore, the joint venture with The Work Project has, in turn, acquired Collective Works for an undisclosed amount.
 Until now, these steps would have seemed unusual for CapitaLand, who is mostly known for a portfolio of conventional offices and retail developments.
 In this article, we examine the larger trend of consolidation in the real estate market and how it could impact the future of workspace.